tejaswigowda/book.programmingthecloud.com/src/fewtech/js/operators.md

 </table>

 </div>

 ## Operator Polymorphism
 The same operator can perform different operations depending on the operands provided to it.
 This is known as operator polymorphism.

 This concept is best explained using the addition(`+`) operator.

-Look sta the following examples:
+Look at the following examples:

 ```js
 var num = 10;